totfront/totfront/README.md

 ## **BIO**<br/>

-Software Engineer focusing on Web from Berlin with 4 years of relevant experience in UI development.
-I work in an Agile environment with diverse engineers, managers and designers to create cutting-edge software solutions.
+Software Engineer with 4 years of relevant experience with a focus on the Frontend, but with a Backend experience.
+I work in an Agile environment with diverse engineers, managers and designers to create cutting-edge end-to-end software solutions.
-Hobbies: Marathon runner, gamer.
+Hobbies: Marathon running, gaming, travelling.

 ## Education
 1. **Hight education:** Moscow State University of Civil Engineering - engineer of Information systems and construction automation (2010-2015)